JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

   <figcaption>Fig 1.
 Diagrammatical framework for transformer architecture</figcaption>
 </figure>

-The transformer [@attention] directly learns these dependencies rather than relying on the hidden state and the forget gates.
+The transformer directly learns these dependencies rather than relying on the hidden state and the forget gates.
 In other words, the transformer removes the dependence on the distance between words when modeling dependencies between words.
 The transformer is an